J2ZROMERO/Leader-board/README.md

 # Leader-board

-> The porpuse for this project is show You, how is the use of an API for show data.
+> The porpuse for this project is show You, how to put values and consume data from an API.

 ## Built With